manuwhs/SoftComputingForWaveEnergy/README.md

 implementation of the Penrourse-Moore inverse using C which can be reused, as well as some interesting algorithms.

 The code has been tested with the valgrind tool to ensure that no memmory is left without allocation.
-In order to build the program follow the Makefile, everything is explained in the Thesis that can be downloaded from XXXXX
+In order to build the program follow the Makefile, everything is explained in the Thesis that can be found inside the "Documentation" folder.